-- Pre-merger planning — Steps that must be taken before the merger documents are filed.
+- Pre-merger planning: Steps that must be taken before the articles of merger or certificates of merger are filed.

-- Primary filings — Actions to take to affect the merger.
-(See Part 2 of this series)
+- Primary filings: Actions to take to effect the statutory merger.

-- Post-merger clean-up — Actions that must be taken after the merger is effective.
-(See Part 2 of this series)
+- Post-merger clean-up: Actions that must be taken after the statutory merger is effective.

-Among the actions that must, or should, be taken before the merger documents are filed, are:
+Among the actions that must, or should, be taken before the articles of merger or certificate of merger is filed, are:

 - Confirm good standing status.
 Virtually all states will reject filings for business entities that are not in good standing.
 Therefore, always verify if the entity is in good standing in its formation state and in each state in which it is qualified to conduct business as a foreign business entity.
 If the entity is not in good standing, take any necessary steps to restore its good-standing status.

 - Check tax status and determine if tax clearance is required.
 The parties to a merger must be up-to-date in their tax payments.
 This is particularly true for the discontinuing entity, as states will not allow businesses to withdraw or dissolve while still owing taxes.
 Some states require a tax clearance, which can take a long time to obtain.
 Determine if one is necessary well in advance, as failure to do so can delay the merger filing.